vmware-tanzu/cartographer/site/content/docs/v0.0.6/about.md

 Contrary to many other Kubernetes native workflow tools that already exist in the market, Cartographer does not “run” any of the objects themselves.
-Instead, it monitors the execution of each component and templates the following component in the supply chain after a given component has completed execution and updated its status.
+Instead, it monitors the execution of each resource and templates the following resource in the supply chain after a given resource has completed execution and updated its status.

 The supply chain may also be extended to include integrations to existing CI and CD pipelines by using the Pipeline Service (which is part of Cartographer Core).
 The Pipeline Service acts as a wrapper for existing CI and CD tooling (with support for Tekton, and with plans to support more providers in the future) and provides a declarative way for pipelines to be run inside of Cartographer.